andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 For each section, a new version of the full stack app was created and compared to the client-side SPA.
 The new version was further compared to the previous version.
 This allows us to see the impact of each change.

 Lab tests of web vitals were conducted to measure the performance of the apps.
-The lab tests were conducted for mobile both on localhost and by using [PageSpeed Insights](https://pagespeed.web.dev/) and [WebPageTest](https://www.webpagetest.org/).
+The lab tests were conducted simulating mobile devices via [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), [PageSpeed Insights](https://pagespeed.web.dev/) and [WebPageTest](https://www.webpagetest.org/).
 For all comparisons, five runs were conducted, and the median was used as the result.

 For every comparison, the client-only SPA was rerun five times to ensure the measurements were taken at the same time.
 In total, the client-only SPA performance was measured on 20 runs on PageSpeed Insights and five runs on localhost.

 The full stack app was run five times for five different versions on localhost (20 runs in total) and additionally five times each for eight different versions on PageSpeed Insights (40 runs in total).

-All lab tests are documented in this [spreadsheet](https://res.cloudinary.com/andre-landgraf/raw/upload/v1682302186/andrelandgraf.dev/Client-side_vs._full_stack_React_apps_web_vital_tests_1_kjv695.xlsx).
+All lab tests are documented in this [spreadsheet](https://docs.google.com/spreadsheets/d/1Pt2FP9lN0xYvvm3tyLoXhlC8jKyyh86FxuBtbryr1Nk/?usp=sharing).

 All app versions are listed below: